Guide to Photo Storage - Page 2

 First thing, pick an enclosure.
 The one I like most is a Burly 5 Bay PM with standard trays and the default 2 meter cables.
 This enclosure is quiet, has big slow turning fans which move some air but don't make a lot of high pitched noise.
 With 2 meter cables you can keep it far enough away so you almost won't hear it.
 The Burly is made to run 24 hours a day letting you run automated nightly backups.
 24/7 operation also lets OSX do its nightly maintenance on the system and log files.
 We set all computers to never sleep and drives are never allowed to sleep either.

 You can get the enclosure already populated and tested with Seagate or Hitachi hard drives.
 Or you can order with whatever combination of drives you like from our hard drive page.
 We will install and test them.
 Or you can get your own hard drives.
-If using your own drives please stick with desktop drives (Seagate and Hitachi prefered and tested and proven).
+If using your own drives please stick with desktop drives (Seagate and Hitachi preferred and tested and proven).
 Do not get Enterprise or Server class drives as the feature sets on these are designed for servers, not desktop computer or PM enclosures.

 And most important - avoid drives marketed as OEM!
 OEM drives can come wth any custom firmware on them imaginable.
 That firmware can cause literally anything to happen from spontaneous dismounting of your drives to unstable RAID arrays and very early drive failures.
-Seemingly extrordinary low priced sales on OEM drives is common and they are the most frequent cause of drive problems on desktop computers today!
+Seemingly extraordinary low priced sales on OEM drives is common and they are the most frequent cause of drive problems on desktop computers today!
 The price is not nearly low enough for the trouble these drives cause.

 You will only want to consider the PM capable 4 port host cards.
 The chipsets on the 4 port cards is capable of far more speed than any of the 2 port cards.
 If less speed is acceptable then the 2 ports cards may work for you.
 Like us, most users will want the speed!

 Figure out how much capacity you require.
 Select an enclosure and the right host card.
-Installation is very simple, requiring a philips screwdriver for the host card and for any drives requiring installation in trays.
+Installation is very simple, requiring a phillips screwdriver for the host card and for any drives requiring installation in trays.
 It is recommended that you zero drives before putting them into production.
 This is the best way to test them.
 Check out our Guide to Preparing New Drives.

 Format into your choice of JBOD or RAID.
 Start building your database.
 For designing a system for Digital Asset Management there is a superb guide written by Peter Krogh called The DAM Book that we highly recommend.
 It will help you design an indexing system for your large photo database.
 Essential as these databases get larger and larger.